Amir-Rastkhadiv/fun-gym/tests/testing.md

 ## AUTOMATED TESTING

-36. The following figures show the accessibility tests.
+36. The following figures show accessibility tests and the W3C CSS/HTML Validator Services.
 For further information, please look at the [tests](/tests/) folder in the repo.

 ![Figure 11](/tests/testing-readme-figures/testing-user-stories-sc11.jpeg)